slatedocs/slate/source/index.html.md

 Shiftboard Web Services are based on the [JSON-RPC 2.0 specification](http://jsonrpc.org/spec.html), with some extensions.
-At this time, only GET requests are accepted, with formatting based on the [JSON-RPC Over HTTP specification's GET request](http://jsonrpc.org/historical/json-rpc-over-http.html#get).
+At this time, only GET requests are supported (except for [batch requests](#batch-requests), which use POST), with formatting based on the [JSON-RPC Over HTTP specification's GET request](http://jsonrpc.org/historical/json-rpc-over-http.html#get).